mdpiper/knowledge/csdms.md

 Confirm your login on the app, and you'll be logged in.

+To login to our nodes on blanca, use:

+    ssh <username>@blogin01.rc.colorado.edu

+and follow the same instructions for entering a password as above.

+### Compile nodes

 Note that in addition to login and compute nodes, summit has compile nodes.
 When logged in to summit, access a compile node with:

     ssh compilenode

+### Modules

 Summit uses modules.
 Check for available modules with